Daoenti/Gatewalkers/Story/22 - The Grove of Memory.md

 ![[Pasted image 20240521203650.png]]
 Golarian is a prison built to house god of destruction.
 Osoyo, evil being.
 3rd, 7th lab journal.

+# The Sacrificial Spire
+A big ass bug attacked us.